-Human subjects are required because they represent the target system for the test material, and sufficiently reliable models for repellency testing have not been developed.
+Human subjects are required because they represent the target system for the test material; sufficiently reliable replacement models for repellency testing do not exist.
 In addition, subjects will self-administer the test articles during dose determination.
-Ten subjects are required in order to reduce variation around the population means we will describe.
+10 subjects are required in order to reduce variation around the population means which we will describe.